sge-network/sge/docs/specs/OrderBook/05_Messages.md

 # **Messages**

-The Order Book module does not emit any messages (yet).
+The `orderbook` module does not emit any messages.